 Security & Data Protection

-Any individual may apply if they wish to have a copy of their information held by the college; however this may be charge with an appropriate fee.
-Students are required to inform the college of any change of their circumstances such as: changes of address, status, contact details, etc. Informing the College of any changes to the information that they have provided, e.g. changes of The College cannot be held responsible for any errors unless the student has informed the College of such changes.
+Any individual may apply if they wish to have a copy of their information held by the college; however, this may be charged with an appropriate fee.
+Students are required to inform the college of any change of their circumstances, such as: changes of address, status, contact details, etc. Informing the College of any changes to the information that they have provided, e.g. Changes of The College cannot be held responsible for any errors unless the student has informed the College of such changes.

 - Regulation of Investigatory Powers Act 2000 (”RIPA”)